SLOVENIAN PRESIDENCY PROGRAMME Sinergy for Europe, January – June 2008

 Information and communication technologies underpin a competitive and open economy as a basis for an information society, and have therefore become increasingly important to the way we live, work and communicate.
 The Presidency will therefore support further rapid development of the information society.

-factors underlying economic growth and labour market performance.
+Efficient expenditure and the quality of public finances are important factors underlying economic growth and labour market performance.
 Expenditure on social transfers and education will therefore constitute the focus of Slovenian Presidency in this area.

-The European labour market is faced with numerous challenges, all of which call for a robust response.
+By investing in people, Europe builds its future The European labour market is faced with numerous challenges, all of which call for a robust response.
 The concept of flexicurity is a major element of such a response, as it aims to strike a mutually reinforcing balance between security for workers and flexibility of the labour market.
 The Slovenian Presidency therefore welcomes adoption of the common principles of flexicurity, and aims to lay the foundations for national flexicurity pathways, where the role of social partners will be of utmost importance.

 The EU faces a changing social reality.
 Slovenia has put the efforts to fight poverty and social exclusion, in particular of children and young people, at the forefront of its Presidency.
 Further work on active inclusion, establishing sustainable and adequate systems of social protection and accessible, highquality social services are all central pillars of our approach, and should be particularly addressed in the light of the new EU social agenda and ongoing discussions of the "social-reality stocktaking" within the EU.